 - £100 supplement for single occupancy of a double room.

-- £100 discount for bookings made before 1st January 2020, and paid for 8 weeks before departure.
+- Early booking discount of £100 per person if booked before 1st January 2022 and paid for 8 weeks prior to departure.

 - Transport from the Meeting Point at Vienna Airport to the hotel on the Wednesday, and to the Departure Point at Vienna Airport on the Sunday.